-Isadora of the GBL Arad Branch is this for many players.
-She has a near-unavoidable teleport/smack attack that, with her dark balls of energy, can deal well over 1000 damage, a One-Hit Kill fireball spell, a meteor storm spell, and, to top it off, summons a bunch ofGoddamn Bats
+Isadora of the GBL Arad Branch.
+She has a near-unavoidable teleport/smack attack that, with her dark balls of energy, can deal well over 1000 damage, a One-Hit Kill fireball spell, a meteor storm spell, and, to top it off, summons a bunch ofGoddamn Bats.

 Skasa himself arguably qualifies, as he has several attacks that while relatively easy to dodge if a player knows what to look out for, are devastating if they catch players.
 Ice Age itself can easily wipe out a whole party of Dungeon Fighters.